zhengboxuan/Distributed-buses-of-power-flow/README.md

 Output: `V` (Amplitude of voltage), `success` (1 if convergence achieved and 0 if failed), `et` (elapsed time), and `nither` <br> (number of iterations).<br>

 ## performance
 The code run over many MATPOWER cases to test the overall performance.
-The x-axis measured elapsed time before the code converged and the y-axis measured the fraction of all cases that converged at a given time.
+The x-axis measured elapsed time before the code converged and the y-axis measured the fraction of all cases that converged at a given time.<br>
 ![performance of NR](https://github.com/zhengboxuan/Distributed-buses-of-power-flow/blob/master/NR.png)
 ![performance of FDPF](https://github.com/zhengboxuan/Distributed-buses-of-power-flow/blob/master/FDPF.png)